How to Plan the Trip to Grand Canyon West Rim Solo

 How can you get to the Grand Canyon in the first place?

 The most popular way to get to the Grand Canyon is to fly to Las Vegas.
 The ticket prices depend on what time of the year you are traveling.
+During peak seasons, prices are often higher, while traveling during off-peak times may save you money.
 At the time I traveled, the tickets were very cheap.
-I only paid around $54 round-trip to Las Vegas from Thursday night to Saturday afternoon with Spirit.
-And Las Vegas is also the ideal place for a day trip to Grand Canyon as it is not too far from the park.
+I only paid around $54 round-trip to Las Vegas from Chicago (Thursday night to Saturday afternoon) with Spirit.
+Las Vegas is also the ideal place for a Grand Canyon weekend trip as it is not too far from the park.

 4. Decide What Part of Grand Canyon to Visit: West, North, or South